Brisppy/twitch-archiver/README.md

 More advanced usage such as watch mode and setting up a service can be found in the [Wiki](https://github.com/Brisppy/twitch-archiver/wiki/Wiki).

+Envornment variables are also supported for configuration, see the Wiki section on [Envirionment Variables](https://github.com/Brisppy/twitch-archiver/wiki/Wiki#environment-variables).

 #### Examples
 ```# python ./twitch-archiver.py -c Brisppy -i {client_id} -s {client_secret} -d "Z:\\twitch-archive"```